redhat-cip/spinalstack-doc/docs/source/deploy/introduction.rst

 =============== ================= =================

 .. note::
-    Spinal Stack can be install on bare-metal server or in a virtualized environment.
+    Spinal Stack can be installed on bare-metal server or in a virtualized environment.